 SchoolCare is a leading provider of AV equipment.
 This includes interactive whiteboards for education.
 We are strategically partnered with many of the leading interactive whiteboard manufacturers.
-These include SMART, Promethean and Genee World.
+These include SMART and Promethean.
 These manufacturers offer a wide range of interactive whiteboards for education.
 With many variations in size and features.
 Recently both SMART and Promethean withdrew their smaller 64" (Diagonal) models from the market.
 Their interactive whiteboards now start at a minimum size of 78" diagonal.
-If you require an interactive solution smaller than 78" diagonal then we recommend looking at Genee Worlds range.
 Or alternatively looking at Interactive Displays because these are a more modern technology solution.

 SchoolCare can provide a complete competitively priced solution.
 Comprising of the following required elements: